Curio is an amazingly flexible digital notebook for storing and managing everything.

 More refined rendering of hierarchical lists.

-Curio's method for super-fast graph and flowchart construction is now even better!
+Curio's super-fast method for constructing freeform idea graphs and flowcharts is now even better!

 Curio can now publish a mirror of your project in PDF form with support for clickable assets.
 Perfect for backups or Dropbox syncing to your iPad.